konnoska/pushgateway-cleaner/README.md

 ## Proposed Deployment

 If you run prometheus-pushgateway in k8s, we propose using the cleaner as a sidecar.
-The [community's helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway) has builtin support for sidecars, so adding the following configuration to pushgateway's chart should enough.
+The [community's helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway) has builtin support for sidecars, so adding the following configuration to pushgateway's chart should be enough.
 ```
 extraContainers:
   - name: pushgateway-cleaner